 Track how often your team members are logging into the new systems and using the integrated features.
 Are they taking advantage of the automated workflows you set up?
 Don’t just look at the numbers; ask for feedback directly.
 Find out what’s working and what isn’t.
 Providing proper training and demonstrating the value of the new process are key to getting everyone on board and making your integration a true success.

-Best Practices for a Smooth CRM Integration
+Your Checklist for a Smooth CRM Integration

 Connecting your CRM to other tools is more than just a technical task; it’s a strategic move that requires a solid plan.
 A successful integration can transform your workflows, but a bumpy one can create more problems than it solves.
 The difference often comes down to preparation.
 By focusing on a few key areas before you flip the switch, you can ensure the process is seamless and sets your team up for success from day one.
 Think of it as building a strong foundation before putting up the walls.
 A little planning goes a long way in preventing future headaches and making sure you get the full value out of your connected tech stack.